Rolands-Laucis/Socio/Documentation.md

 ### Setup of ``SocioClient``

+When using SocioSecurity, but advised to always do this, the "socio" [JS Template Literal Tag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) must be used, though it doesnt do much.
+It is just used to conveniently tag and later find socio strings within source code with regex during the encryption procedure.

 ```ts
 //browser code - can be inside just a js script that gets loaded with a script tag or in components of whatever framework.
 import { SocioClient } from 'socio/dist/core-client.js';